bitterhalt/dots-sway/README.md

 ## My dots
-This config to my keyboard driven system.
-My point was to get light weight system without useless annoyances, so this may not be your thing, if you are fan of flashy animations like hyprland has.
-Also there is no install script and things are bit messy, so I wouldn't recommend cloning my entire setup, but instead to try copying bits and pieces as you put together your own dotfiles unique to you.
+List of configs to my keyboard driven system.
+My point was to get light weight system without useless annoyances.

+There are no install scripts and things are bit messy, so I wouldn't recommend cloning my entire setup, but instead to try copying bits and pieces as you put together your own dotfiles unique to you.
 ![image](https://github.com/bitterhalt/sway-dotfiles/assets/95308907/f107eec3-6b9f-40f9-bdbd-7d68065a51ae)

 ### Software I use